 So his prescription for learning about happiness?
 How do you become a happiness expert so you can spot it at a distance and learn to run toward happiness instead of from lions?
 Hanson suggests that a positive memory needs to be held and savored for 20-30 seconds before it will sink in unlike pain that registers straight off.
 He calls this 3 step process “taking in the good.”

 The brain does not do a good job of storing facts, especially small or unimportant facts.

-Did you known that the bulk of all learning, maybe 80% or more, is emotional not intellectual?
+Did you know that the bulk of all learning, maybe 80% or more, is emotional, not intellectual?

 You are walking along at a fast clip, trying to get your exercise done before sunset.
 Nice sunset.
 Nice flower I just passed.
 Glad when this jogging stuff is over and I can rest.
 Is that the way many of us do this exercising thing?

 What would happen if you stopped and looked at the sunset?
 How long can you stare at your neighbor’s flowers before she calls the cops?
 If you pause and look, for as little as twenty to thirty seconds, give this experience time to soak into your brain, you will greatly increase the likelihood of remembering this experience as a pleasant one.
 Let a few of these 30-second experiences accumulate and you might become a happiness expert.

 What – you too busy to spend 30 seconds collecting happiness?

 But wait there is more.
 Hanson also said that besides slowing down and turning the facts into an experience, holding the feeling for the 30 seconds we also need to make a conscious effort to save the experience.